Cinder Road

 Cinder Road is an American rock band from Lutherville, Maryland, United States.
 Formerly known as Plunge, the band changed their name to Cinder Road.
 The band took their name from the street where they grew up.
-Cinder Road features frontman/vocalist/guitarist Mike Ruocco, guitarist Chris Shucosky, guitarist Pat Dement, drummer Mac Calvaresi, and bassist, Eric Jung.
-Calvaresi later became a teacher at Ridgely Middle School.
+Cinder Road features frontman/vocalist/guitarist Mike Ruocco, guitarist Chris Shucosky, guitarist Pat Dement, drummer Mac Calvaresi, and bassist Eric Jung.

-The band toured up and down the eastern seaboard from Canada to Key West and oversea trips to Southeast Asia playing shows for the Armed Forces Entertainment (AFE) network in Japan, Korea, Guam, as well as other remote areas such as Greenland and the Guantanamo Bay Naval Base.
+The band toured up and down the eastern seaboard from Canada to Key West and on various overseas trips to Europe and Southeast Asia playing shows for the Armed Forces Entertainment (AFE) network in Italy, Germany, Japan, Korea, Guam, as well as other remote areas such as Greenland and the Guantanamo Bay Naval Base.

 After catching the attention of Union Entertainment Group, the management team behind Nickelback, Cinder Road signed with EMI.
-The band has worked closely with producer Marti Fredriksen (Aerosmith, Def Leppard, Ozzy Osbourne) on Superhuman, their most recent album which was released in June 2007.
+The band worked closely with producer Marti Fredriksen (Aerosmith, Def Leppard, Ozzy Osbourne) on Superhuman, their initial release from June of 2007.

-In early 2007 Cinder Road began a four-month tour with Chris Daughtry.
-Subsequently, the band has toured with Alice Cooper, Candlebox, Sick Puppies, Hurt, Kiss, Red, and Puddle of Mudd.
-They spent part of July 2008 playing on Vans Warped Tour.
+In early 2007, before the release of "Superhuman" Cinder Road began a four month sold-out tour with Chris Daughtry.
+Subsequently, the band went on to tour with Alice Cooper, Candlebox, Sick Puppies, Tesla, Flyleaf, Hurt, Red, and Puddle of Mudd.
+In May of 2008, Cinder Road won the opening spot for Kiss on Alive 35 World Tour in Europe.
+The tour took them to over 13 countries, performing for hundreds of thousands of new fans.
+Upon returning to the US, Cinder Road spent part of July 2008 on the Vans Warped Tour.

 Cinder Road's first single, "Get In Get Out" peaked in the U.S. Mainstream Rock Tracks at number 31.
 The song also had a 14-week run at #1 on the Sirius Radio Octane Countdown.
 Cinder Road's first single from Damage Control, "It Hurts" peaked in the Top 20 on Japanese International Radio Charts.

+When the band went on a brief hiatus in 2011, Calvaresi became the orchestra director at his old middle school, Ridgely Middle School, in Lutherville, before moving to New York City and directing further orchestras and marching drumlines.